dlozanob/My-Notes/Señales y Sistemas II.md

 - Nombre completo y principal expectativa de cursar la asignatura

 Hi there, my name is Daniel Lozano Barrero and i'm really excited to take this class, i expect to learn the very basics of the assignature as well as complex concepts applied to the automation industry today.
-My main goal is to gain knowledge and experience for my professional future in the practice of my career and enjoy this promising course.
+My main goal is to gain knowledge and experience for my professional future in the practice of my career and enjoy each moment of this promising course.

 - Tres características o atributos personales en aspectos técnicos de ingeniería relacionados con el curso

+I consider i have the following 3 habilities in terms of hard skills in engineering:

+1. Logical reasoning